gekkekoe/esphome-ecodan-hp/proxy_connecting.md

 ## How to install:

-1. The cable needs to be connected to the main board of the heat pump within the inside unit.
-Before opening the unit ensure that there is no power going into the unit (turn off circuit breakers).
+1. The cable needs to be connected to the main board of the heat pump within the inside unit on the brown connector CN105.

+> [!WARNING]
+> Before opening the unit ensure that there is no power going into the unit.
+> Switch off heatpump and then turn off circuit breakers to heatpump.

  ![image](https://github.com/gekkekoe/esphome-ecodan-hp/blob/main/img/connection_FTC.jpg?raw=true)